 Phone: (608) 262-1473

 1322B Van Hise Hall, 1220 Linden Drive

 Dianna Murphy directs the Language Institute at the University of Wisconsin-Madison.
-She is also the founding and current associate director of the UW-Madison Russian Flagship Program, founding and current executive director of the UW-Madison Korean Flagship, a core member of the UW-Madison Doctoral Program in Second Language Acquisition, co-director of the Wisconsin Language Roadmap Initiative, founding co-coordinator of the Language Center Alliance, and co-associate director of the Flagship Culture Initiative at the University of Maryland.
+She is also co-director of the UW-Madison Russian Flagship Program, a core member of the UW-Madison Doctoral Program in Second Language Acquisition, co-director of the Wisconsin Language Roadmap Initiative, founding co-coordinator of the Language Center Alliance, and co-associate director of the Flagship Culture Initiative at the University of Maryland.